Thank you for visiting our website. It is designed to provide all the information you will need about our school in an

 Brief history of our school

 Early years and key stage 1 currently occupy the original site which consists of a large nursery classroom with its own cloakroom and outdoor space.
-There are two reception classes with cloakrooms and a play cabin which is an outdoor classroom for outdoor learning.
-There are three further classrooms with cloakroom facilities in the main building and two classrooms in their own block with a playground at the top of the school.
+There are two reception classes in their own block with a cloakroom and an outdoor learning area.
+There are four further classrooms with cloakroom facilities in the main building where Y1 & Y2 are taught.

 There is a hall in the main school building which is used for collective worship and PE and the school has a separate dining hall.

 Visiting Our Schools

 Parents are very welcome in school.
 We actively encourage parent helpers and value their support on school trips.
 Teachers are happy to speak to parents and are usually available before and after school.
 Please, be aware, however, that they teach full-time and that sometimes they have meetings after school.
 All staff can be found in the playground at each end of the school day on Fridays.

 The headteacher is happy to see parents during the day but it is helpful if you can make an appointment in advance.
 Please do not hesitate to contact the school if you are concerned about any aspect of your child’s education.